BenCuff/github-pages-test/docs/quality-assurance.md

 The AQUA Book defines 3 key roles for QA of analysis: the commissioner, the analyst, and the assurer.
 These roles are used by many teams to delegate responsibility during QA.
 In addition, the AQUA Book and [Macpherson Review](https://www.gov.uk/government/publications/review-of-quality-assurance-of-government-models) state that analysis which is business critical should have a single senior responsible officer (SRO).

 In practice, the exact nature of roles required may differ based on project scope and needs, but these roles provide a useful framework for considering the different ways QA should be built into the life cycle of a project.
 The roles are summarised below.

+{% capture expandable_content_6 %}
+The person commissioning analysis  ('the commissioner') is responsible for:

+developing the question of interest and communicating this to the analyst and assurer so that they can identify the most appropriate methods for analysis and assurance clearly expressing the needs of the project and risks that are entailed so that proportionate levels of QA can be decided upon by the analyst
+People of all levels of seniority commission analysis.
+The commissioner may be acting on behalf of a government decision-maker or other customer, or they may be a policy lead in the area where work is being commissioned.
+However, the commissioner assumes accountability for the success of the overall project, so the commissioner should be someone who holds a view on the overall purpose of the statistical release and what users’ needs might be.
+{% endcapture %}

+{% capture expandable_content_7 %}
+The person leading the analysis  ('the analyst') is responsible for:

+working with the commissioner to help develop the question of interest in a way that allows it to be answered appropriately and meet the needs of the commissioner planning how they will conduct QA and demonstrate assured quality to the commissioner, assurer, and end users of their analytical output providing final results and records of all work they have done communicating to the commissioner the implications of their results, including strengths, limitations, uncertainty, and context
+In practice, there may often be more than one analyst involved in a project.
+In this case, the roles of 'the analyst' may be delegated and managed among several colleagues by a senior analyst.
+This person should have a well-developed knowledge of the methodology that will be used, the analytical production process, and how to ensure that best practices for producing analysis are being followed.
+Often, this entails experience as a project manager for analysis.
+{% endcapture %}

+{% capture expandable_content_8 %}
+The person responsible for analytical assurance  ('the assurer') is responsible for:

+ensuring that appropriate quality assurance is taking place throughout by requesting evidence of QA activity providing intermediate and final sign-offs for the output advising the commissioner on whether quality concerns have been sufficiently addressed and the implications of any remaining risks
+This person is not directly involved in conducting QA and does not need to be an analyst.
+However, QA may benefit from an assurer who understands the analytical methods used in the project so that they can identify issues with the output.
+Because the assurer signs off on the QA activities, they should have enough seniority to take responsibility for the output.
+For example, they might be a senior analyst or analytical project manager and may also be the same person as the SRO if the analysis is business critical.
+For official statistics, this person is often a Senior Statistician or someone with an equivalent of higher grade.
+{% endcapture %}

+{% capture expandable_content_9 %}
+Some analysis may require a senior responsible officer  ('the SRO'), who takes responsibility for the project and its outputs throughout every stage of its life cycle, from planning and development to application.
+An SRO should be in place for any type of analysis that is business critical.
+They should be of sufficient seniority to take responsibility for business critical analysis, and should formally sign off that the analysis is fit for purpose prior to its use.
+If the work is being used for a new purpose, the analytical assurer should obtain confirmation from the SRO that it will be appropriate for the new application.
+The Data Science QA Team has created a [guidance document to assist SROs](https://confluence.collab.test-and-trace.nhs.uk/pages/viewpage.action?pageId=350688720)

+As with the assurer, the SRO may be of any background, but may benefit from a prior understanding of the analytical and/or policy background of the model.
+Only business critical analysis requires an SRO, who may be the same person as the assurer.
+However, the AQUA Book notes that it is good practice for all models to ensure that there is one individual with overall accountability throughout all stages of its development and use.
+{% endcapture %}

+{% include expandable-block-start.html %}
+  {% include expandable-section.html number="6" content=expandable_content_1 title="The commissioner" %}
+  {% include expandable-section.html number="7" content=expandable_content_2 title="The analyst" %}
+  {% include expandable-section.html number="8" content=expandable_content_3 title="The assurer" %}
+  {% include expandable-section.html number="9" content=expandable_content_4 title="The senior responsible officer" %}
+{% include expandable-block-end.html %}

 ## How can I adopt a QA mindset?
  We have created two tools to help teams discuss, plan, record and sign off on quality: